 Common Justifications for Abusive Behavior

-Below are some mischaracterizations and myths about what causes abusive people to batter their partners.
-For more information on domestic violence myths, see our Facebook live video with Daughters of Change.
+For more on domestic violence myths, see our Facebook live with Daughters of Change.

 Alcohol & Drugs

-Although substance use and battering often co-occur.
-It is not a causal relationship.
-Survivors report that stopping the abusive person’s substance abuse has not stopped the abuse.
-However, recovery may change the abusive person’s tactics, but over time it usually becomes clear that the core driving factor behind the abuse – the idea that one has the right to control and instill fear in one’s partner – remains unchanged.
+Although substance use and domestic abuse often co-occur, it is not a causal relationship.
+Survivors report that stopping the abusive person’s substance use has not stopped the abuse.
+Recovery may change the abusive person’s tactics, but over time it usually becomes clear that the core driving factor behind the abuse – the idea that one has the right to control and instill fear in one’s partner – remains unchanged.

-Both battering and substance abuse need to be addressed separately, as independent problems that happen to overlap in many individuals1.
+Both abusive behavior and substance use need to be addressed separately, as independent problems that overlap in many individuals1.
 Neither alcohol nor drugs contain anything that would cause a person to believe they have the right to control and scare their partner.

-Conversely, people who abuse frequently use substances to trap their partners further.
-Substance use coercion can include getting a partner hooked on drugs, trafficking them to pay for drugs, and telling a survivor who uses that they deserve the abuse or that no one will believe them if they seek help, or threatening to report the survivor’s drug use to the police if they do not comply.
+Conversely, people who abuse frequently use substances as a way of trapping their partners further.
+Substance use coercion can include getting a partner hooked on drugs, trafficking them to pay for drugs, telling a survivor who uses that they deserve the abuse or that no one will believe them if they seek help, or threatening to report the survivor’s drug use to the police if they do not comply.

 “The victim must like it on some level.
-Otherwise, they would leave.”
+Otherwise, they’d leave.”

 We must not assume that leaving is simple, easy or even possible for a survivor of abuse.
-Survivors of abuse often make repeated attempts to leave their abusers.
-They are often prevented from doing so by the abuser’s escalating control.
-Researchers estimate that the danger to a victim increases by 50-75% when they attempt to leave, as the abuser escalates their tactics when they begin to lose control5.
+Survivors of abuse often make repeated attempts to leave their abusive partners.
+They are often prevented from doing so by their partner’s escalating control.
+Researchers estimate that the danger to a victim increases by 50-75% when they attempt to leave, as the abusive partner escalates their tactics when they begin to lose control4.

-Other factors that inhibit someone’s ability to leave include economic dependence, few housing or support options, unhelpful responses from the criminal justice system or other agencies, social isolation, cultural or religious constraints, a commitment to the relationship, and fear of increased violence.
+Other factors that inhibit someone’s ability to leave include economic dependence, limited housing or support options, unhelpful responses from the criminal justice system or other agencies, social isolation, cultural or religious constraints, a commitment to the relationship, and fear of increased violence.
 For all of these reasons, it is completely reasonable for someone to dislike their partner’s abusive behavior and want it to stop, even while remaining in the relationship.
 Leaving does not equal safety, and expecting the victim to change their behavior cannot be the solution to the problem, since what their partner is doing is outside of their control.

 “The abuser had a bad childhood.”

-Many individuals who grow up witnessing or experiencing abuse promise themselves that they will treat their partners with respect, kindness, and equality when they grow up.
-With adequate support, countless survivors are resilient enough to follow through on that promise throughout their lives6.
+Many people who grow up witnessing or experiencing abuse promise themselves that they will treat their partners with respect, kindness, and equality when they grow up.
+With adequate support, countless survivors are resilient enough to follow through on that promise5.
 Many of these individuals, in fact, end up pursuing helping professions to assist others through challenges like the ones they survived.

 “Abusers just need help learning to manage their anger.”